 Cervus' cash flow is exposed to changes in interest rates on its floor plan arrangements and certain term debt which bear interest at variable rates.
 The cash flows required to service these financial liabilities will fluctuate as a result of changes in market interest rates.
-Based on Cervus' outstanding long-term debt and obligations under capital lease at December 31, 2013, a 1% increase or decrease in market interest rates would impact Cervus' annual interest expense by approximately \$1.2 million.
+Based on Cervus' outstanding long-term debt at December 31, 2014, a 1% increase or decrease in market interest rates would impact Cervus' annual interest expense by approximately \$2.0 million.
 Cervus' other financial instruments are not exposed to interest rate risk.